 - Dehydration

-If you are not drinking the amount of water you should each day, then that could make you dehydrated eventually.
-When your body isn’t receiving sufficient water, it goes on to access the excess water to make up for the shortage.
+If you are not drinking the amount of water you should each day, that could eventually dehydrate you.
+When your body isn’t receiving sufficient water, it accesses excess water to make up for the shortage.

 - Side Effects of Medication